-(u) Enforcement
+(v) Enforcement

-Every food service establishment shall maintain a rating score of eighty (80) or (1) higher and shall not have one (1) or more four (4) demerit point items in violation, regardless of the rating score.
-The four (4) demerit point items include: Food from approved source, wholesome, nonadulterated; potentially hazardous food meets temperature requirements during storage, preparation, display, service. and transportation; unwrapped or potentially hazardous food not re-served; toxic material properly stored, labeled, used; personnel with infections restricted; adequate handwashing facilities, convenient, accessible, designed, installed, personnel hands washed, clean: water source, adequate, safe: sewage disposal approved and no nuisance; no cross-connection, back-siphonage, backflow; and adequate toilet facilities, convenient, accessible, designed, installed.
+- Every catering food service establishment shall maintain a rating score of eighty (1) (80) or higher and shall not have one (1) or more four (4) demerit point items in violation, regardless of the rating score.
+The four (4) demerit point items include: food from approved source, wholesome, nonadulterated; potentially hazardous food meets temperature requirements during storage, preparation, display, service, and transportation; unwrapped or potentially hazardous food not reserved; toxic material properly stored, labeled, used; personnel with infections restricted; adequate handwashing facilities convenient, accessible, designed, installed, personnel hands washed, clean; water source, adequate, safe; sewage disposal approved and no nuisance; no cross-connection, backsiphonage, backflow; and adequate toilet facilities, convenient, accessible, designed, installed.
 If the rating score is below eighty (80) or if there is one (1) or more four (4) demerit point items in violation at the time of inspection, the director of health, registered sanitarian or authorized agent shall order correction of the items in violation within two (2) weeks.
-After the two (2) weeks, the director of health. registered sanitarian or authorized agent shall make a reinspection and determine the new rating score.
+After the two (2) weeks, the director of health, registered sanitarian or authorized agent shall make a reinspection and determine the new rating score. - (2) If the rating score at the time of the reinspection is below eighty (80) or if there is one (1) or more four (4) demerit point items in violation, the director of health shall take immediate steps to have the catering food service establishment closed. - (3) However, if there are insanitary or other conditions in the operation of a catering Current with materials published in Connecticut Law Journal through 11/06/2007 food service establishment which in the judgment of the director of health constitutes an immediate and substantial hazard to the public health, he may immediately issue a written notice to the permit holder or operator citing such condition, specifying the corrective action to be taken, and specifying the time period within which such action shall be taken, and, if deemed necessary order immediate correction.
+If correction is not made in the stated time, a written order shall be issued to close the catering food service establishment.

-19-13-B43a.
-Artificial ice plants
+19-13-B49.
+Food Service Inspection Form